Westwood-Robotics/DAnTE_V2/README.md

 The SciPy package is required for kinematics.
 Install with pip before playing with DAnTE.

-#### 5. WiringPi
+#### 5. WiringPi & spidev

-The WiringPi package is required for reading external encoders.
+The WiringPi and spidev packages are required for reading external encoders.
-It should be WiringPi is PRE-INSTALLED with standard Raspbian systems.
-Otherwise, refer to http://wiringpi.com/download-and-install/
+WiringPi should be PRE-INSTALLED with standard Raspbian systems.
+Otherwise, refer to http://wiringpi.com/download-and-install/ spidev should also come with standard Raspbian system.

+If you are not controlling DAnTE from a Raspberry Pi(thus not using external encoders to get absolute exact joint angles of the fingers), please go to Settings/Constants_DAnTE.py and set "EXTERNAL_ENC" to "None".
+This will prevent importing the WiringPi & spidev, which otherwise will cause an error.

 ## Work with DAnTE